JianyangQin/MUSE-Net/ASTGCN/README.md

-# ST-GSP: Spatial-Temporal Global Semantic Representation Learning for Urban Flow Prediction
+# ASTGCN: Attention Based Spatial-Temporal Graph Convolutional Networks for Traffic Flow Forecasting
-#### *by: Liang Zhao and Min Gao* and Zongwei Wang
+#### *by: Shengnan Guo and Youfang Lin and Ning Feng and Chao Song and Huaiyu Wan*

 ## Requirements: